 The year 1949 was a watershed moment in 20th-century Chinese art, with the founding of the People's Republic of China.
 Art, therefore, experienced dramatic changes from the 1950s to the present.
-In this course, we will investigate the journey from ideologically oriented art to the art of the Cultural Revolution, and from the post-Mao period and the avant-garde movement to art in an era of urbanization in a global context.
-This counts toward the Asia place and the after 1800 time requirements for the major.
+In this course, we investigate the journey from ideologically oriented art to the art of the Cultural Revolution, and from the post-Mao period and the avant-garde movement to art in an era of urbanization in a global context.
+This counts toward the 200-level intermediate course requirement and the Asia place and the after 1800 time requirements for the major.
 Prerequisite: ARHS 111, 114 or permission of instructor.

 China has a painting tradition that spans thousands of years, using mainly brush and ink on silk or paper.
-As different subject matter (mountains-and-waters, flowers-and-birds, and human figures) and techniques (ink, color and brushwork based in conjunction with calligraphy) developed, the artists’ practice was guided by underlying aesthetics.
+As different subject matter (mountains and waters, flowers and birds, and human figures) and techniques (ink, color and brushwork based in conjunction with calligraphy) developed, the artists’ practice was guided by underlying aesthetics.
 Starting in the Tang Dynasty, landscape painting went from a mere backdrop to an independent subject, reaching a height of realistic detail in the Song Dynasty.
 Literati painting was established in the Yuan Dynasty as a protest, but it would form the mainstream of painting in the Ming Dynasty, ultimately becoming orthodoxy in the Qing Dynasty, during which eccentric artists tried to both break and yet revive the older tradition.
-This intermediate-level course will investigate the history, cultural connotations and significance of Chinese painting in the landscape of world art.
-This counts toward the Asia place requirement for the major.
+This course investigates the history, cultural connotations and significance of Chinese painting in the landscape of world art.
+This counts toward 200-level intermediate course requirement and the Asia place requirement for the major.
 Prerequisite: ARHS 111, 114 or permission of instructor.

 This seminar probes specific problems in modern European and contemporary art.
-Focusing upon a theme, artist or movement, the course will provide a forum for the in-depth study of the methods of art historical research.
-Discussion of weekly readings, classroom presentations and research papers will be required.
+Focusing upon a theme, artist or movement, the course provides a forum for the in-depth study of the methods of art historical research.
+Discussion of weekly readings, classroom presentations and research papers is required.
 This counts toward the after 1800 time requirement for the major.
-This course can be repeated up to two times for credit, so long as they cover different topics.
+This course can be repeated up to two times for credit, so long as each covers different topics.
 Prerequisite: ARHS 111.